 Standard 1: Mission and vision are central to the school's identity and inform all decision-making processes.
 The school's learning program exemplifies the mission and vision of the school.
 X 2-Meets Mission and vision are central to the school's identity and inform all decision-making processes.
 The school's learning program exemplifies the mission and vision of the school.
 1-Partially Meets Mission and vision are displayed in the facility, on website and in annual report, but evidence that they guide decision-making and programming are missing.
 0-Does Not Meet Mission and vision are not used to guide school's decision-making.
-Data / Source: Website, Board Packets, Annual Report, Site Visits, Authorizer-School Discussion Analysis: The mission is contained on the school website, publications, and handbooks.
-The students are working on ways to display examples of the mission in the new facility.
-The school has adjusted well to the move and their new school home in the woods.
+Data / Source: Website, Board Packets, Annual Report, Site Visits, Authorizer-School Discussion Analysis: The school mission is central to everything the school does.
+It's visible on school walls and on every meeting agenda, but more importantly, social justice is why teachers and students are drawn to Southside and why they stay.
+It is the driving force behind what makes the school unique and a community.
+It drives professional development (during the 2020-21 school year, the school has focused professional development on a series of racial equity trainings).
+The school functions through consensus making at Southside, even when it is a struggle.